Introduction To Aspen Tree

-- The leaves of Aspen trees are light weighted having a long stem and flattened petioles which makes them move in the wind (quake), measuring between 2.5 and 6 cm across.
+- The leaves of Aspen trees are light weighted having a long stem and flattened petioles which make them move in the wind (quake), measuring between 2.5 and 6 cm across.
 They contain teeth/blunt ends or edges.

-- Aspen trees prefer to grow in a clonal colony, meaning, trees growing together having identical genes.
+- Aspen trees prefer to grow in a clonal colony, meaning, trees growing together have identical genes.
 These plants reproduce by vegetative methods only and the individual plant or clone is known as Ramet.

-- They contain Rhizomatic root system.
+- They contain a Rhizomatic root system.

 - Aspen trees can live up to 40 to 150 years above ground but some Aspen trees (for example Pando Aspen) are known to be present on earth for almost 80,000 years.
-Rhizomatic roots of Aspen trees play a crucial role in this partial immortality of these trees.
+Rhizomatic roots of Aspen trees play a crucial role in the partial immortality of these trees.
 Individual clones (Ramet) can survive up to 10,000 years or more.

 - The roots of Aspen trees can stay vital for years even after the tree above the ground is dead.
 The roots lead to the formation of new ramets even in the area where there are no mature parent plants.